 Medical Interviewing and Communication Skills Seminar

-This seminar series entails reviewing both basic and advanced interviewing skills, including motivational interviewing techniques.
-We concentrate on interview techniques, patient-physician communication skills, and psychosocial aspects of patient care.
+- This seminar series entails reviewing both basic and advanced interviewing skills, including practicing motivational interviewing techniques for common primary care complaints.

-- During the primary care track, we also have more in depth lectures on specific populations and risks:
+- We also have more in depth lectures on specific populations and risks:

 - LGBTQI Medicine

 Our residents are responsible for presenting a case at morning report each Tuesday, focusing on outpatient medicine.
 This is a great opportunity to take a primary care case and share what you learned with your colleagues.